 A thorough DVIR identifies malfunctioning truck signals, lighting issues, tires with low tread are easily identifiable with a proper inspection.
 The violation severity of vehicle maintenance issues range from minor to major.

-Some of the severely weighted violations are related to driving aggressively.
+Some of the most severe violations are related to aggresive driving.
 Just like hard braking, modern ELDs monitor the speed of a truck.
 If the driver is pressed for time, he or she might be inclined to drive faster than normal.
 Speeding not only wastes fuel, but also put others in danger and that is an automatic violation.

 Sick-while-driving violations receive a penalty of 10 points.
 This penalty points out that alertness and the overall health of the driver are the most important metrics for drivers, and why the ELD mandate requires breaks and mandatory rest periods.